owles/go-queue-lite/README.md

 ### Adding Jobs

-Add jobs to the queue using the `AddJob` method:
+Add jobs to the queue using the `Enqueue` method:

 ```go
 // Create struct with Task interface implementation: